 Is nature natural?
 Can the urban be rural?
 Are cities made of open spaces surrounded by buildings or buildings surrounded by open spaces?
-Led by Professor of Urban Studies Nick Smith, the freshman set out to one of the oldest cities in the United States to exploration of the conceptual and material construction of nature as an integral component of urbanization, identity, and the public sphere.
+Led by Professor Nick Smith, the freshmen set out to one of the oldest cities in the United States to explore the conceptual and material construction of nature as an integral component of urbanization, identity, and the public sphere.
 Students had sessions with the Boston Redevelopment Authority, and attended lectures by faculty from the Harvard Graduate School of Design respectively.
 They also explored and immersed themselves in public spaces through fieldwork and mapping exercises.

 The Creative Cities class went on a morning fieldtrip to explore the nearby One North urban cluster and visit Infinite Studios and IMDA to talk to people from the local media industry.
 One North is made up of multiple ‘polis’s that provide infrastructure like office space, research and production facilities, and combines this with residential complexes, leisure and F&B. One North is a key local example of purpose-planned town that attempts to serve the needs of the growing sectors of knowledge, design and media industries through shortening proximity and increasing network strengths.